Quasinormal bulk-edge characters of gravitons in Nariai geometry: One-loop determinant of graviton on

-where $\nu_2$ is defined in \eqref{nus}.
-In the third line, we added the modes with $n=0$ and $n=1$ and subtracted it from the main kernel.
-We would like to pay special attention to the first term (with all modes from $n=0$ to $\infty$).
-Finally, we will subtract the $n=0$ and $n=1$ modes from the kernel.
+In the third line, we added the modes with \(n=0\) and \(n=1\) and subsequently subtracted them from the original kernel.
+We denote this low-mode contribution by \(K_{\rm low}(s;l)\).
+Note that \(K_{\rm low}(s;l)\) still carries \(l\)-dependence, and therefore must be summed over \(l\) together with the degeneracy factor \(5(2l+1)\).
+Now we would like to pay special attention to the first term (with all modes from $n=0$ to $\infty$).

 In general, it is difficult to perform the sum over $n$, since it is quadratic in the exponential.
 However, using the Hubbard-Stratonovich trick, one can linearize the exponential and perform the sum.
 The linearized sum over $n$ is evaluated in \eqref{fdef}.
 Following the same trick as shown for the scalar, we plug the $f(u)$ into \eqref{tensordet} and perform the integral over $s$ to obtain